juriad/advent2023/README.md

 - F* - no description of library and I/O
 - Coq - cannot figure I/O
 - Dafny - does not have I/O library yet
+- Pict - cannot compile, prebuild has old dependencies on libc
+- Whiley - has no way to process input yet